 Wholesome, Delicious Varieties of Tea!

 No other beverage comes in such a huge variety as tea.
-Besides having top-notch varied tastes, teas are also good for your health.
+Besides having top-notch flavours, teas are also good for your health!

-Many different types of products today can be called teas.
+Many different types of products can be called teas.
 These products are often served as an infusion in hot water.
-Teas consist of different parts of plants.
+Teas are made different parts of plants.
 Depending on the plant, its leaves, buds, flowers, stems, bark or even roots are used for the tea.

 Only drinks that are made with real plants can be considered classic teas.
 In the 18th century, infusions of herbs and fruits were also referred to as teas in Germany.
-Other countries have their own name for it.
+Other countries have their own names for these infusions.

-Let's look at the different kinds of teas in more detail:
+Let's look at different types of teas in more detail:

 Classic tea was drunk as a luxury item in Asia for a long time.
-The first tea came to Europe in the 17th century.
-Previously, only fresh tea leaves were used in making tea, which had the disadvantage as the leaves spoiled very quickly.
+The first teas came to Europe in the 17th century.
+Previously, only fresh tea leaves were used in making tea, although the leaves spoiled very quickly.
 Therefore teas began to be produced in a controlled fermentation and drying process to make them more durable.

 Tea production is traditionally done in five steps.
-First, the harvested tea leaves are allowed to wither so that they are soft.
-Then they are rolled up, to break the leaves and release the essential oils.
-They are screened for different levels of quality and are oxidized (or not) and then dried.
+First, the tea leaves are allowed to wither to become soft.
+Then they are rolled up to break the leaves and release their essential oils.
+They are then screened for different levels of quality and are oxidized (or not) and then dried.

 Depending on the starting material and procedure, there are four forms of classical tea.
 These differ in their respective degree of oxidation: